fltuna/fltuna/README.md

 # Hello there

-## Beginner programmer 24/7

 I'm a hobby programmer who loves programming and producing bugs since 2020.

 Mainly writes Java/Kotlin and SourcePawn.
 Currently spent times to CounterStrikeSharp (C#).

-I have interested to(but not touched yet):
+I have also interested to:
 * Reverse Engineering
 * IT infrastructure (k8s, VM, Networking)